The Best Slam Ball

 The benefit of this is, it allows you to change the firmness and diameter of the ball.
 The downside of this is, it creates a weak point for your slam ball.

 If you end up slamming it repeatedly on the valve point, it will wear and tear and also over time lose air/firmness.

 Size and Weight

-	If you want to do explosive exercises, a small diameter ball will suffice.
+If you want to do explosive exercises, a small-diameter ball will suffice.
 If you want to do more functional type training, you might prefer a larger diameter ball.

 The weight of your slam ball is important to consider.
-What weight is right for you depends on your fitness level and your fitness goals of whether you want to improve your speed, mobility and provide versatile strength training.
+What weight is right for you depends on your fitness level and your fitness goals of whether you want to improve your speed, and mobility and provide versatile strength training.

 If you are a newbie to using slam balls, start using a lighter slam ball, and gradually as your fitness improves you can move to use a slightly heavier weight.